kaputnikGo/kaputnikGo.github.io/index.md

 ### Audio
 After the above test has been run the captured audio files are copied across to a computer running Audacity.
 Each of the raw audio files are just that, raw data representing Pulse Code Modulation (**PCM**) audio.
 PCM is a way of storing the results of an analogue signal to digital data conversion where the value (bit depth) of the amplitude at a given time (1/sample rate) is recorded.

-As the raw audio has no metadata information to inform any computer program what it is, some manual settings are used at the import stage in Audacity.
+The raw audio has no metadata information to instruct any computer program what the format is so some manual settings are used at the import stage in Audacity.

 ![Audactiy raw audio settings](/images/import-audio-settings-alphonso.jpg)

 The imported audio waveform consisting of three raw files looks like this, where its easy to spot the blocks of measured spoken phonetic alphabet occuring.
 ![Completed audio join file](/images/Screenshot_3-step-join-speed-redux.png)